apt-install-coffee/nixos-hardware/radxa/README.md

 {
   description = "Example NixOS configurations for Radxa product";
   # To build, run `nix build .#nixosConfigurations.radxa.config.system.build.diskoImages`
+  # You can run `cachix use radxa` on your build machine to enable Radxa Cachix binary cache,
+  # which can help speed up image build.

   inputs = {
     disko.url = "github:nix-community/disko";